NishaPardeshi/MachineLearningAlgorithmPractice/README.md

 # MachineLearningAlgorithmPractice
 Implemented Machine Learning Algorithms using Excel Data Analysis package and Python.

-The datasets and algorithms practice are from Udemy lectures.
+The datasets and algorithms are to practice from Udemy lectures.